 If you would like to join the candy-making workshop, make sure to register first to reserve your spot either by email or phone call.

-44 – Walk around the Estonian Open Air Museum
+46 – See Estonian practices in action at the Estonian Open Air Museum

 Founded in 1957 after countless tries before that, and inspired by the Scandinavian concept of open-air museums operating years before that, the Estonian Open Air Museum finally opened.